samanthashleyrose/Employee-Tracker/README.md

 **Department and Role Management:** Organize your workforce by managing departments and roles effortlessly.
 Add new departments, create roles, and associate employees with specific roles.

 ## How to Contribute

+Should you have any problems while using the Employee Tracker Database, feel free to open a new issue or submit a pull request through this repository.
+Your feedback and contributions are welcomed.
+Please don't hesitate to reach out regarding any concerns, propose improvements, or share suggestions.
+I look forward to collaborating with you to enhance the Employee Tracker Database.

+GitHub Profile: <a href="https://github.com/samanthashleyrose">samanthashleyrose</a><br>
+Email: samantha.rose327@gmail.com

 ### Thank you for your interest and support!